ryanstwrt/FRIDGe/docs/source/Assembly.md

 `Fuel Diameter` is a float to denote the diameter of the fuel slug.
 `Pitch` is a float to denote the distance from the center of one fuel pin to an adjacent fuel pin.
 `Wire Wrap Diameter` is a float to denote the diameter of the wire wrap.
-Note: The diameter of the pin plus the diameter of the wire wrap should not exceed the pitch.
+**Note:** The diameter of the pin plus the diameter of the wire wrap should not exceed the pitch.
-FRIDGe will allow this, but it is not physically possible.
+FRIDGe will allow this because it homogenizes the wire wrap and coolant, but it is not physically possible.
 `Wire Wrap Axial Pitch` is a float which denotes the distance between each wrap.
 `Fuel Height` is a float to denote the height of the fuel pin.
-`Fuel` is a string to denote the fuel material.
+`Fuel Material` is a string to denote the fuel material.
-`Clad` is a string to denote the cladding material.
+`Clad Material` is a string to denote the cladding material.
-`Bond` is a float to denote the fuel bond material.
+`Bond Material` is a float to denote the fuel bond material.
 `Bond above Fuel` is a float to denote the height of the bond above the fuel.
 `Plenum Height` is a float used to denote the height of the plenum portion of the assembly.
 `Plenum Smear` is a dictionary of strings and weight percents.